JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `pluginVersion`
 {#patchPluginXml-pluginVersion}

-The plugin version is displayed in the Plugins settings dialog and on the JetBrains Marketplace plugin page.
+The plugin version is displayed in the <control>Plugins</control> settings dialog and on the JetBrains Marketplace plugin page.

 Plugins uploaded to the JetBrains Marketplace must follow semantic versioning.